-TABLE 25 Maize: bean intercropped (P0, P1) and as monoculture (P2).
-Natural mortality of D. lineolata in maize by parasites and pathogens, at St. Lucia, Dept. A. Larvae collected at harvest and reared in the laboratory. È
+TABLE 25.
+Maize: bean intercropped (P0, P1) and as monoculture (P2).
+Natural mortality of D. lineolatu in maize by parasites and pathogens, at St. Lucia.
+Dept. of Boaso.
+(Exp.
+B. 1) A. Larvae collected at harvest and reared in the Internet.